 Note: The checkpoints download is several gigabytes.
 Don’t expect it to be done instantly.

-Copy and paste “sd-v1-4.ckpt” into the “stable-diffusion-webui-master” folder from the previous section, then right-click “sd-v1-4.ckpt” and hit rename.
+Copy and paste “sd-v1-4.ckpt” into the “C:\stable-diffusion-webui-master\models\Stable-diffusion” folder, then right-click “sd-v1-4.ckpt” and hit rename.
 Type “model.ckpt” into the text field and hit Enter.
 Be very sure that it is “model.ckpt” — this will not work otherwise.

 Note: The rename function is an icon on Windows 11.

-Place that file, “GFPGANv1.3.pth,” into the “stable-diffusion-webui-master” folder just like you did with the “sd-v1-4.ckpt” file, but do not rename it.
+Place that file, “GFPGANv1.4.pth,” into the “stable-diffusion-webui-master” folder, but do not rename it.
 The “stable-diffusion-webui-master” folder should now contain these files:

 ESRGAN models tend to provide more specific functionality, so pick out a couple that appeal to you.

 Now, you just have to double-click “webui-user.bat” file, which is located in the primary “stable-diffusion-webui-master” folder.
 A console Window will appear and begin fetching all of the other important files, building a Python environment, and setting up a web user interface.
 It will look like this: